Posted 5 months ago

 This vacancy may be underfilled at the level of HVAC Technician I (Grade S19, $49,526 - $82,543).
 The employment standards for the HVAC Technician I are: Any combination of education, experience and training equivalent to a high school diploma or G.E.D. issued by a state department of education; Plus a two-year technical degree in air conditioning functions such as: heating, cooling, and ventilation; Plus two years of progressively responsible air conditioning or HVAC experience or completion of an apprentice-level vocational training program in air conditioning for a total of four years of progressively responsible air conditioning or HVAC experience.
 Click here to view the complete details and KSAs for the HVAC Technician I. Upon completion of an underfill agreement (which will require that the employee meet the employment standards stated above in addition to obtaining competencies defined by the hiring agency) the employee will be elevated to the level of HVAC Technician II.
 Underfill candidates must be able to meet the minimum qualifications of the Engineer III within two years of the job announcement's closing date.

 CERTIFICATES AND LICENSES REQUIRED:

 NECESSARY SPECIAL REQUIREMENTS:

-The appointee to this position will be required to complete a criminal background check, credit check, driver's license check, polygraph exam, pre-employment medical evaluation, tuberculosis test, and public safety background check to the satisfaction of the employer.
+The appointee to this position will be required to complete a criminal background check, a driving record check, and a pre-employment physical examination to the satisfaction of the employer.

 Reasonable accommodations are available to persons with disabilities during application and/or interview processes per the Americans with Disabilities Act.
 Contact 703-324-4900 for assistance.
 TTY 703-222-7314.
 EEO/AA/TTY.